 Hana Ross is the illicit trade specialist in REEP.
 In this article she describes some of the differences between industry studies and independent studies that have look at the illicit market.

-The eighth Back2Basics policy brief has just been published, and discusses: The TETSiM Model.
-Published under the banner of the WHO FCTC Knowledge Hub on Tobacco Taxation and Illicit Trade, the B2B one-page briefs are accessible and easy to read, yet still contain the most important information regarding various tobacco-taxation topics.
+The eleventh Back2Basics policy brief has just been published, and discusses: Setting the Ideal Tobacco Tax Rate.
+Published under the banner of the WHO FCTC Knowledge Hub on Tobacco Taxation and Illicit Trade, the B2B briefs are accessible and easy to read, yet still contain the most important information regarding various tobacco-taxation topics.

 On 21 July 2020, REEP released the findings of a second survey to the public in a report entitled Smoking and Quitting Behaviour in Lockdown South Africa.
 The report has gained substantial media attention.

 The Knowledge Hub on tobacco taxation and illicit trade is pleased to present a webinar series.